cueki/casual-pre-loader/doc/troubleshooting.md

 <!-- i know it looks strange, but this is how it needs to be formatted for the list to be nested within the blockquote. im sorry -->

 ### For users creating mods:
-While this tool doesn't need a mod to be "*casual compatible*" for it to work, there's still some issues that will need to be addressed. <br>
+While this tool doesn't need a mod to be '*casual compatible*' for it to work, there's still some issues that will need to be addressed. <br>

 1. **When making mods, please make sure to include *at least* the VTF and the base TF2 model itself.
 If the model is a custom model, please add in a VMT as well.**
 2. **Make sure that your paths reflect the structure of tf2!**